eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/trust.model.md

 The [=Holder=] expects:

 - The [=Dataspace Governance Authority=] to provide a secure list of trusted [=Issuer=] [=DID=]s.
-How this list is provided is out of scope of the current specification but may be part of the [=Verifiable Data Registry=].
+How this list is provided is out of scope of the current specification but MAY be part of the [=Verifiable Data Registry=].
 - The [=Dataspace Governance Authority=] to provide a secure list of participant [=DIDs=].
-How this list is provided is out of scope of the current specification but may be part of the [=Verifiable Data Registry=].
+How this list is provided is out of scope of the current specification but MAY be part of the [=Verifiable Data Registry=].
 - The [=Credential Service=] to maintain integrity and not release data to unauthorized parties.
 - The [=Issuer=] to issue credentials correctly, including binding them to the holder in a tamper-proof way, and maintaining credential integrity.